freefallerr/DllExporter/README.md

 It adds "_original" to the end of the DLL as you will need it to be named differently.

 You will need to edit the script to add the path of where your DumpBin.exe is.
 I didn't add it as a parameter as this is the default location for VS 2022.

+NOTE: THERE IS A BUG, IF DUMPBIN OUTPUT HAS A FORWARDED EXPORT IT BREAKS.